Developer-Aayush/RoyalAayush/README.md

 - 📫 How to reach me: **aayush.pandey30@gmail.com**

-- 📄 Know about my experiences: Been a college counseller, currently working as backend web developer in my college Teaching Assistant Team
+- 📄 Know about my experiences: Been a college counseller, Been a Teaching Assistant, Have done projects in Django anf Django Rest Framework

 - ⚡ Fun fact: **I love making music (mostly Electronic Dance Music) and I love watching and playing F1**